 Car – 1 item to pick up, 13 miles round trip to the store generates 4,274g of CO2.
 What’s even more interesting is that if you order 2 or more items delivered together, the carbon (CO2) footprint per item drops to only 72g.
 Regardless, driving a car emits over 20 times more CO2 than the delivery truck.

 The best transportation option if you have to shop in person is to take the bus because its footprint is only 25% of what your car emits.
 Major delivery companies like UPS, (Green Blizzard UPS Green) FEDEX, USPS are shifting away from heavy fossil fuel dependence and introducing more electric and hybrid vehicles to their fleets, so online shopping will continue to become even more green.

 It becomes a pretty easy choice, when buying online can save you money, time, hassle, while reducing your carbon footprint.
 I’ve used online shopping for graduate school books and have saved more than $100 every semester – big bucks for a poor graduate student and just another example of how it literally “pays” to be green.
 Start reducing your carbon footprint today this holiday season.

-Speaking of books, check out Green Blizzard’s Bookstore and recommended list of books.
-Other Green Blizzard articles that will be sure to be of interest:
+Speaking of great reads, be sure to check out these Green Blizzard articles that will be sure to be of interest: